GiMattia/PyPLUTO/FEATURES.md

 • The `spectrum` method is designed to compute histograms of particle variables (e.g., the spectral energy), supporting linear and logarithmic spacing and customizable binning.
 In addition, the `select` method provides an efficient and flexible way to filter or sort particle indices based on user-defined conditions.

+• Physical (CGS) units can be attached to loaded variables through the `to_astropy_units` method, which uses the `astropy.units` module.
+Unit scales are resolved automatically from the PLUTO log file, the `definitions.h` values, or user-supplied overrides, following a well-defined priority chain.
+Units can be stripped back to code units via the `to_code_units` method.
+Both methods are available on the `Load` and `LoadPart` classes.

 ### Visualizing the Data
 The `Image` class has been implemented to efficiently visualize the data by encompassing some of the most relevant methods present in Matplotlib.
 Each `Image` class has a 1-1 correspondence with a Matplotlib `Figure` class, which is always a public class attribute.
 As for the `Load` class, we report some of the most relevant methods and tools present in the `Image` class (thus concerning the visualization of data).